tizonia/tizonia-snap/PACKAGING.md

 # Resources

 Tizonia is a hybrid application that confluates code written in C, C++ and Python.
-While packaging Tizonia as a Snap (are in any other format for that matter) it is important to keep this in mind.
+While packaging Tizonia as a Snap (or in any other format for that matter) it is important to keep this in mind.

 Another important detail to know about is that Tizonia has recently added a Meson build system in the main repository.
 However, the Snap package still uses the old Autotools build system as of version 0.18.0.
-The Meson build system is still co-existing with Autotools in the main repo (will be deprecated at some point).
-But for future refreshes of the Snap package, the migration to Meson is the recommended option.
+Note that the Meson build system co-exists with Autotools in the main repo, but Autotools will be deprecated at some point in the near future.
+So for the next refresh of the Snap package, it is recommended to migrate it to Meson.

 - Tizonia's main repository: https://github.com/tizonia/tizonia-openmax-il
 - Building Tizonia with Meson: https://github.com/tizonia/tizonia-openmax-il/blob/master/BUILDING_with_meson.md